deathwatchgaming/Unity-BasicNavigationControl/README.md

 starting point for users whom wish to use such in their projects and then improve upon such as they desire.

-NOTE: This currently still uses the Old Input System, so as such depending on what version of Unity you may be using it may be necessary to make sure such or both is enabled in project settings.
+NOTE: This now currently provides optional usage variants for the Old Input System and also the New Input System, thus as such depending on what version of Unity you may be using it may be necessary to make sure such or both is enabled or not in project settings.

 Player Controls: